 Liquified natural Gas (LNG) for Germany

-Together with various partners Uniper is working intensively on the realisation of the terminal project in Wilhelmshaven.
+Uniper is working intensively with various partners on the realization of the terminal project in Wilhelmshaven.
 In 2018, Uniper began to market the capacity and to design the FSRU in detail.
-All necessary approval processes have already been initiated so that the LNG terminal can be ready for operation in the second half of 2022.

-LNG serves to diversify gas sources for the European markets and thus strengthens the security of gas supply in Germany and Europe.
+LNG helps to diversify gas sources for the European markets, thereby strengthening the security of the gas supply in Germany and Europe.

-Gas as a partner in the energy transition will continue to play an important role in our energy mix in the future: both in power generation as well as in the industry, in the heating market and in the transport sector.
+As a key element in the energy transition, gas will continue to play an important role in our energy mix in the future: both in power generation as well as in the industry, in the heating market and in the transport sector.

-As natural gas production in Europe continues to decline significantly, the need to import natural gas will increase significantly in the coming decades.
+As natural gas production in Europe continues to decline significantly, the demand for imported natural gas will increase significantly in the coming decades.
 LNG will cover a substantial part of this additional import demand.

-- Onshore pipeline: only 30 km to be built in mainly agricultural setting
+- Onshore pipeline expansion: only 30 km to be built in mainly agricultural setting

 Strategic importance of the project

-- The development of an infrastructure for liquefied natural gas – LNG – with a landing terminal in Wilhelmshaven will connect Germany much better to the global gas markets than before.
-This strengthens competition between global gas sources and is beneficial to the end consumer in Germany.
+- The development of an infrastructure for liquefied natural gas by establishing a terminal in Wilhelmshaven will connect Germany much better to the global gas markets than before.
+This will strengthen competition between global gas sources.

-- The German government’s coalition agreement also contains the development of an LNG infrastructure in Germany.
+- The coalition agreement of the German federal government also provides for the establishment of an LNG infrastructure in Germany.

-- FSRU provides competitive access to the liquid gas markets in Northwest Europe to allow for development of liquefaction projects.
+- An FSRU will provide competitive access to liquid gas markets in north-west Europe.

-- Wilhelmshaven is Germany’s only deep water port and can be reached by LNG tankers of any size without tidal restrictions.
-The location is close to the existing pipeline and gas storage infrastructure.
+- Wilhelmshaven is the location of Germany’s only deep water port.
+The infrastructure of the port is already perfectly suited to this type of project and it can be reached by LNG tankers of any size without tidal restrictions.
+The location is close to Germany’s existing pipeline and gas storage infrastructure.

-- The existing infrastructure and approvals will speed up the development of the project.
+- The existing infrastructure will speed up the project development.

-The location of Wilhelmshaven is the best solution for an LNG terminal in Germany:
+The Wilhelmshaven location is the best solution for an LNG terminal in Germany.

-There is an urban development agreement with the neighbouring municipality of Wangerland that enables industry and tourism to coexist.
+There is an urban development agreement with the neighboring municipality of Wangerland that enables industry and tourisms to coexist.

-The required pipeline connection to the nearby natural gas pipeline Netra will mainly cross agricultural land.
+The required pipeline connection to the nearby Netra natural gas pipeline will mainly pass through agricultural land.